pawrly

 limit 1000 row cap

-json returns { columns, rows, row_count, truncated } with rows as objects. ndjson streams one JSON object per line (application/x-ndjson); csv is RFC 4180.
+json returns { columns, rows, row_count, truncated } with rows as objects.
+Scalar values are typed — integers and floats as JSON numbers, booleans as true/false, nulls as null; temporal and decimal types render as strings. ndjson streams one JSON object per line (application/x-ndjson); csv is RFC 4180.

 curl -s localhost:8787/v1/sql -H 'content-type: application/json' \